 One of my all time favorite sculptures from a root is this wonderful piece titled Buddies.
 One of my neighbors, at the time, knew I was creating these fun pieces and was clearing land for their new home in North Carolina.
 I was living in Virginia Beach, Virginia at the time.
 Her husband thought she was crazy dragging this back to me in their pickup truck.
 But I loved it right away.
 I knew it would be a big bird.

 Once I started working on it I was blown away by the fact that the Caterpillar was so defined.
 Really … his eyes, mouth and nose were already there.
 I called it “Buddies?” as you couldn’t tell if they were friends or if the caterpillar might be eaten.
 I think they’re friends though.
 This is one piece I have not been able to part with over the years.
 Maybe I never will.
 You can see that I gave the bird checkered pants and a striped beanie, with a red propeller on top.
 These guys stand beside my art drawing board in my studio.

 Another fun art sculpture I created started with a tree branch, once again.
 It is an Indian sculpture that is titled “The Hunter”.
 I utilized leather, stone, feathers and twine, in addition to a small twig for the bow.
 It stands on a wood base that I painted and then added pieces of tree branch, cut into varying sizes.

-The fun art sculptures below are whimsical creatures that I created also using tree branches and limbs.
+The fun art sculptures below are whimsical creatures that I created in the 1980s, also using tree branches and limbs.
 They were painted with acrylics.